Ten minutes each week is all you need to keep your pond in great shape over the summer months.

 Tap water is rich in nutrients that benefit algae, so you can reduce their spread by using rainwater to top up ponds and by adding a UV clarifier gadget – this causes algae to clump to together and makes it easier for pond filtering devices to remove them.

 Garden centres and aquatic nurseries sell algaecides, which can be applied to ponds to clear up algae.
 However, these should be considered a quick fix, rather than a long term solution.
 To prevent problems, ensure ponds are built in partially shaded areas (rather than full sun) and plant well with a mixture of marginal, floating and submerged aquatic plants.

 Be safe.
 Near water, young children need adult supervision at all times.
+If you have grandchildren in your garden regularly you could consider placing a rigid grill over it to prevent them falling in.
 Please visit the RoSPA website for more information on pond safety.